-The school's proposed staffing model does not support a robust continuum of services.
+- The school's proposed staffing model does not support a robust continuum of services. - The applicant believes that support facilitation is the only delivery model the school is required to have available.

 A comprehensive and compelling plan for appropriate identification of students with special needs to ensure they are served in the least restrictive environment possible, have appropriate access to the general education curriculum and schoolwide educational, extra-curricular, and culture-building activities in the same manner as non-disabled students, receive required and appropriate support services as outlined in their Individual Education Plans and 504 plans, and participate in standardized testing.